-Company acquisition agreements are not defined in the Spanish law (contratos atípicos or 'atypical agreements').
-Their clauses are not legally regulated and their content depends on each specific case.
-In Spanish legal practice, however, acquisition agreements have their own typical terms, which hail from the Anglo-Saxon legal culture.
+Company acquisition agreements are not defined in the law (in Spanish called "atypical agreements", contratos atípicos).
+Their clauses are not legally regulated and their content will depend on each specific case.
+In Spanish legal practice, however, acquisition agreements have their own typical terms which hail from the Anglo Saxon legal culture.

-Despite the fact that company acquisition agreements are not defined, the general provisions of Spanish civil and commercial law have an impact on their wording.
-The relevant laws in that regard are:

-- a) the Civil Code;

-- b) the Commercial Code;

-- c) the Capital Companies Law; and

-- d) the Commercial Registry Regulations.
+Despite the fact that company purchase agreements are, therefore, not defined, the general provisions of Spanish civil and commercial law will have an impact on their wording, basically: (i) the Civil Code; (ii) the Commercial Code; (iii) the Capital Companies Law; and (v) the Commercial Registry Regulations.